-What happens when you combine alcohol, a central nervous system depressant, with caffeine, a central nervous system stimulant?
-The manufacturers of caffeinated alcoholic beverages, or CABS, and the young consumers who drink them believe that this blend is safe, but the U.S. Food and Drug Administration (FDA) thinks otherwise.
-The FDA has issued warnings to four of the companies that manufacture caffeinated alcoholic drinks, stating that caffeine is an unsafe additive when combined with alcohol.
+What happens when you combine alcohol (a central nervous system depressant) with caffeine (a central nervous system stimulant)?
+The manufacturers of caffeinated alcoholic beverages, or CABs, and the young consumers who drink them believe that this blend is safe, but the U.S. Food and Drug Administration (FDA) thinks otherwise.
+The FDA has issued warnings to four of companies that manufacture caffeinated alcoholic drinks, stating that caffeine is an unsafe additive when combined with alcohol.

 - Motor coordination

 When you drink an alcoholic beverage, a certain percentage of the ethanol — the active chemical in alcoholic drinks — is rapidly absorbed by your stomach and your small intestine.
 The rest of the alcohol is processed by your liver.

 As a sedative drug, alcohol will eventually make you drowsy and may leave you unconscious if you consume too many drinks too quickly.
 Although you might feel a sense of energy and euphoria after your first drink, alcohol slows down vital functions like breathing and blood circulation.
 The more alcohol you consume at any given time, the more powerful the effects of this chemical will be.

 If you drink more alcohol than your liver can effectively metabolize, the level of ethanol in your bloodstream will continue to rise, and you may be at risk for alcohol poisoning, a potentially fatal condition.
 There are four major red flags of alcohol poisoning:

 - Uncontrollable vomiting